|Numbers, numbers, numbers|

 How do you define the quality of a hitch-hiking trip?
 Read on…

-and if you've had a look at my pages on Hitchwiki, you might have seen that I have a sizable number of them filled with numbers.
+and if you have a look at many of the other pages on this site, you might see that a sizable number of them are filled with numbers.

 From where this fascination?